ditonogo/nswebdav/README.md

 `pip install nswebdav`

-To use it:
+To use sync version, you need `pip install requests` first:

-    from nswebdav import NutstoreDav
+    from nswebdav.sync import NutstoreDav

     # base_url should be something like "http://www.jianguoyun.com"
     # be ware not to add "/".
     dav =  NutstoreDav(base_url)

     # optional, set global auth_tuple which will be passed to requests.request.
     # but you can still override it in every methods.
     dav.config(auth_tuple)

     dav.ls(path)

-To use async version:
+To use async version, you need `pip install aiohttp` first:

-    from nswebdav import AsyncNutstoreDav
+    from nswebdav.async import AsyncNutstoreDav

     # base_url should be something like "http://www.jianguoyun.com"
     # be ware not to add "/".
     dav =  AsyncNutstoreDav(base_url)

     # optional, set global session or auth_tuple.
     # session should be an instance of aiohttp.ClientSession.
     # auth_tuple should be a tuple like (user_name, access_token)